What Are Grounds of Inadmissibility?

 Those who are inadmissible can be detained by immigration law enforcement officials.
 Immigration law enforcement may also temporarily hold people who qualify for grounds of inadmissibility until a return flight can be arranged.
 If a potential traveler or immigrant to the US is found to meet grounds of inadmissibility, their visa may be canceled.

 If you or a loved one are inadmissible, you can also be denied a green card application.
 It is very important to assess your admissibility before you apply.
 This may allow you to craft an application that addresses potential grounds of inadmissibility and overcome them where possible.
-If USCIS has already sent you a Request for Evidence related to inadmissibility, you may benefit from a consultation with one of our attorneys.
-If you think you may be subject to a finding of inadmissibility but you have not yet applied, we can help you assess the best strategy in your case.
+If USCIS has already sent you a Request for Evidence related to inadmissibility, you may benefit from a consultation with an attorney.
+If you think you may be subject to a finding of inadmissibility but you have not yet applied, I can help you assess the best strategy in your case.

 When officers can’t determine if an immigrant or traveler should be allowed in the U.S., the person coming to the US may need to go to the nearest US immigration processing office for further investigation.